S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   Have any dialogue necessary to clarify answers.
 -   The answer can also be "_we don't know_".
 -   If you notice there are many possible answers to a question, move it to the generative column instead.
--   Record any other generative questions that come up, including rephrasing information gathering questions if required:
+-   Record any other generative questions that come up, including rephrasing information-gathering questions if required:

     Example:
-    Information gathering question: _How many people are affected by this problem?_
+    Information-gathering question: _How many people are affected by this problem?_
     Answer: _we don't know_
     Generative question: _How shall we find out how many people are affected?_